nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a activity
+### Deleting an activity

-1. Deleting a activity while all activities are being shown
+1. Deleting an activity while all activities are being shown

     1. Prerequisites: List all activities using the `list` command.
 Multiple activities in the list.